SenpaiHunters/SpotOn/README.md

 <details>
     <summary>Whats new!</summary>

+    20/3/2024: Bug fixes were implemented to address instances where SpotOn wouldn't be blurred, and several elements wouldn't be removed.

 The notes section: When I release a new update, I'll post it here.
 Most of the time, you can check the [Releases](https://github.com/SenpaiHunters/SpotOn/releases).
 There will be a detailed write-up to guide you through the new version.

 </details>